 About the Author:

-Michael P. Daley writes about crime and cultural history.
-His previous books include Enjoy The Experience: Homemade Records 1958–1992, which was featured in BBC, NPR, Vice, Book Forum, Rolling Stone, and was called the greatest music book of the year by Los Angeles Magazine.
-He was founder/Editor of Parallax News, a digital news service for the 2016 U.S. Election.
-Michael was also a founding member of Boo-Hooray and Sinecure Books.
-He has worked on productions for Rizzoli, Four Corners, Zero Books, Brookings, and Warner Brothers.
+Michael P. Daley is a writer and cultural historian.
+His work largely concerns politics, subcultures, crime, and art.
+Daley’s previous books include Enjoy The Experience: Homemade Records 1958–1992, which was featured in BBC, NPR, Vice, Book Forum, Rolling Stone, and was called the greatest music book of the year by Los Angeles Magazine.